Why we like EOS (Entrepreneurial Operating System)

 Structured Meeting Framework for Enhanced Team Productivity

 With the standard EOS meeting cadence and agendas, our team meetings have become more productive, constructive, and effective at maintaining accountability.
+EOS establishes a consistent rhythm for addressing business challenges and tracking performance metrics.
 Our meeting structure includes:

 A daily huddle meeting where the team reviews: